top of page

 Pain Level Before and After Spine Surgery

 The graph compares the average reported pain (Low Back Pain or Neck Pain) levels of our patients before treatment and after surgery.
+This data was collected from November 2017 to April 2019.

+The pain levels shown were assessed using the Numerical Rating Scale (NRS).
 Pain is rated on a scale of 0-10 that best fits our patient’s pain intensity.
 0 represents ‘no pain at all’ and the upper limit represents ‘the worst pain ever possible’.

 Pain Level graph.png